Strategic Stoicism

 Strategic Response: Rank, title, and position are tools of influence.
 I pursue them when needed to complete my mission or secure the means of command, but never from vanity.
 I carry them as I would a weapon: clean, sharpened, and ready to discard the moment they no longer serve virtue or objective.
 They are not who I am; they are leverage.

-Strategic Stoicism stands apart, and in its way, it is the most demanding form of Stoic philosophy.
+The way of the warrior-philosopher and Strategic Stoicism stand apart, and in their way, are the most demanding forms of Stoic philosophy.
 Strategic Stoicism is not a retreat from the world, where pure Stoicism tends to lean, but instead is dominance and sovereignty over the world through intellect, discipline, and internal command.
 Not dominance in the sense of “dominating others,” but in the sense of ultimate sovereignty of self.
 Further, strategic Stoicism is not simply a virtuous response to an unvirtuous world, as is practical Stoicism.
-In contrast, strategic Stoicism demands proactive action from its adherents; we must get up, move forward, strive, train, learn, fight, and do so fearlessly and wholly within the constraint of virtue.

 A hard road.
-Not for the faint of heart.

 Excellent